Synthetixio/synthetix/sigp.md

 # Sigma Prime Mid Audit Update #

-## Introduction ##
 The purpose of this document is twofold:
-1. Outline the work done on upgradeability.
+1. Describe the upgradeability work since the audit began.
 2. Respond to the issues raised in Sigma Prime's initial audit of Havven.

 ## 1. Upgradeability ##

-Since the audit began, the primary focus has been on rearchitecting the contracts so that the system is fully upgradeable.
+Since the audit began, the primary focus has been on rearchitecting the contracts so that the system is upgradeable.
 We have decided to use a proxy contract which handles all interactions with the `Havven` and `EtherNomin` contract.
 We have also decided to factor out balances from the ERC20 implementations.

 ### New Files ###